Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

+\subsubsectionspace{Loss for Auxiliary Branches} Similar to the meta-learning approach TIP~\cite{TIP-cvpr2021}, Wu \etal~\cite{FSOD-UP-iccv2021} (FSOD-UP) use a consistency loss to force features of two branches to be similar.
+They apply the KL-Divergence loss between these features.
+The context module of CIR~\cite{CIR-remote-sensing-2022} is trained in a supervised manner by an auxiliary classification branch that predicts a binary foreground-background segmentation map.
+The two branches of MPSR~\cite{MPSR-eecv2020} are loosely coupled via shared weights and contributions of both branches to the loss function.
+CME~\cite{CME-cvpr2021} builds on top of MPSR, but introduces an additional adversarial training as we described in~\autoref{sec:dual-branch-meta-discriminative}.
+Also Xu \etal~\cite{FSSP-ieee2021} (FSSP) introduce an auxiliary branch.
+It includes a full replication of the detection network used for data augmentation.
+A modified classification loss combines the decisions in the original branch and this auxiliary branch that processes only one object with most of the background removed.

 Sun \etal~\cite{FSCE_FSOD-cvpr2021} (FSCE) introduce a new branch in the RoI head.
 In addition to the standard RoI head they apply a single fully connected layer as contrastive branch to be able to measure similarity scores between learned object proposal representations.
 On the contrastive branch, they use a contrastive proposal encoding loss for training that enables increasing the cosine similarity of representation from the same category and reduce the similarity of proposals from different categories.
+Lu \etal~\cite{DMNet-tcyb2022} (DMNet) follow a similar approach.
+They use an auxiliary classification branch in which they compare extracted features to representatives for each category by euclidean distance.
+The feature embedding and the category representatives are learned by triplet-loss based metric learning.